fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 [Appendix F]
 for more details):

-Sparse tensors (`tf.SparseTensor`)

-:   Efficiently represent tensors containing
+Sparse tensors (`tf.SparseTensor`): Efficiently represent tensors containing
     mostly zeros.
 The `tf.sparse` package contains operations for sparse tensors.

-Tensor arrays (`tf.TensorArray`)

-:   Are lists of tensors.
+Tensor arrays (`tf.TensorArray`): Are lists of tensors.
 They have a fixed size
     by default but can optionally be made dynamic.
 All tensors they contain must have the same shape and data type.

-Ragged tensors (`tf.RaggedTensor`)

-:   Represent static lists of lists of tensors,
+Ragged tensors (`tf.RaggedTensor`): Represent static lists of lists of tensors,
     where every tensor has the same shape and data type.
 The `tf.ragged` package contains operations for ragged tensors.

-String tensors

-:   Are regular tensors of type `tf.string`.
+String tensors: Are regular tensors of type `tf.string`.
 These
     represent byte strings, not Unicode strings, so if you create a string tensor using a Unicode string (e.g., a regular Python 3 string like `"café"`), then it will get encoded to UTF-8